evgenygrobov/evgenygrobov/README.md

 ### Hi, Evgeny is here 👋

-### I am a data scientist with Bachelors in Engineering and substantial experience with getting actionable insights from and improving decision-making.
+### I am a data scientist with Bachelors in Engineering and substantial experience with getting actionable insights from data and improving decision-making.

 I am proud of new big achievment of mine.
 I get graduated from Galvanize Data Science Bootcamp.